heldopslippers/documentation/readme.md

 ### 3.2 Rbenv
 Website-development has decided to switch from RVM to Rbenv for management of different Ruby versions and gems.
 The following installation commands are for a system wide installation of Rbenv.
-If this is now

 Download the Rbenv from Github.

     git clone git://github.com/sstephenson/rbenv.git /usr/local/rbenv

 Now you need to add Rbenv to the path.
-First create a profile and added RBenv.
+First create a profile and add RBenv.

     echo '# rbenv setup' > /etc/profile.d/rbenv.sh
     echo 'export RBENV_ROOT=/usr/local/rbenv' >> /etc/profile.d/rbenv.sh